Mechanistic study of mixed lithium halides solid state electrolytes: Halogen alloying

 As shown in Fig.~\ref{fig:convex_hull}, the different snapshots have energies that differ slightly, but the relative stability of the two phases follows clear trends, that are consistent between ML models and DFT reference.
 Both the zero-shot and fine-tuned models predict the C2/m phase to be more stable in the Br-rich part of the phase diagram, in agreement with experimental observations.
 The crossover is predicted to occur around 1:1 halide content, which is also consistent with experimental observations.
 PET-MAD predicts a small positive mixing enthalpy for the C2/m phase, and a small negative mixing enthalpy for the \pthreem{} phase.
 The fine-tuned model, instead, yields a positive mixing enthalpy for both phases.
 Comparison with single-point DFT calculations for the structure optimized with the fine-tuned model shows that -- as expected -- fine-tuning does improve the accuracy of the model.
 All sets of calculations are consistent with perfect miscibility at room temperature, as even in the case of the fine-tuned model, the positive mixing enthalpy is much smaller than the ideal solution entropy (that amounts to 10.8 meV/atom at 300~K for $x=0.5$, see grey dotted line in Fig.~\ref{fig:convex_hull}).
 As we shall see below, this is consistent with an analysis of the finite-temperature MC/MD, which shows that the halides are randomly distributed in the alloy.
+We stress that even though fine tuning is necessary to achieve meV-level accuracy against DFT, even without this additional step PET-MAD captures correctly the qualitative behavior, namely the phase transition around 50\% {} composition, and the perfect mixing at all concentrations.